psychopy/workshops/source/translators/makePullRequest.rst

   - can be useful to administrators if the changes are complex
   - answers the *what*, *why*, *how*, etc. of the *pull request*

-4f2: Is a description necessary?
+4g2: Is a description necessary?
 ------------------------------------

 - But truth be told, descriptions generally won't be of much use to translators unless you've done something unusual

-  - A *pull request* for a translations is only going to involve 2-3 files (though there may be many, many lines changed)
+  - A *pull request* for a translation is only going to involve 1-3 files (though there may be many, many lines changed)
   - But even if there are many lines changed, the administrators at |PsychoPy| will probably not be able to review translations in much detail since they probably won't speak the language

-4g: Extra responsibility
+4h: Extra responsibility
 ---------------------------

 - From the last slide

-  - *the administrators at |PsychoPy| will probably not be able to review translations in much detail since they probably won't speak the language*
+  - *the administrators at PsychoPy will probably not be able to review translations in much detail since they probably won't speak the language*

 - In this sense, translators carry more responsibility than even someone adding new features to |PsychoPy|
 - This is because administrators will probably be forced to "rubber stamp" your proposed changes
-- Translate responsibly ;)
+- Translate responsibly

-4h: Subsequent commits
+4i: Subsequent commits
 ------------------------

 - If you make further *commits* before the *pull request* is merged in by the administrators